-Revenues for the School District's governmental activities for FY18 were \$119.3M compared to \$117.0M in FY17.
-This increase of \$2.3M is explained below.
+Revenues for the School District's governmental activities for FY19 are \$121.7M compared to \$119.3M in FY18.
+This increase of \$2.4M is explained below.

-Taxes collected for the four major funds increased \$2.5M in aggregate from the prior year, primarily due to local/delinquent taxes increasing \$2.2M.
-This is a 3.0% increase resulting from a 6.0% increase in assessed values which is limited by the inflation consumer price index of 2.1% plus taxes on \$11.2M of new construction.
-The remaining \$.3M overall tax increase was due to Prop C sales tax and M&M surtax.
+Taxes collected for the four major funds increased \$1.0M in aggregate from the prior year, primarily due to local, delinquent, and sales tax increasing.
+This is a 2.0% increase.
+Local taxes were the biggest increase at \$.5M resulting from a .6% increase in assessed values which is less than the inflation consumer price index of 2.1%.
+Delinquent taxes increased \$.3M and Prop C sales tax increased \$.2M.
+M&M surtax was flat.
 Mehlville School District is reliant on St. Louis County for collection of property taxes and M&M surtaxes, and on the State of Missouri for collection of Prop C Sales Tax.

 Operating grants and contributions comprise revenue received from the governments of the State of Missouri and the United States specifically identified for individual programs such as Basic Formula funding, Early Childhood Special Education, and Title I, II, III, and IV programs.
-Operating Grants and Contributions revenue increased slightly by \$344K, or 1.9%, from the prior year.
+Operating Grants and Contributions revenue increased by \$1.7M, or 8.9%, from the prior year.